FrancoisDotNet/Budget/Readme.md

 ## A really usable App
 You can manage your personal budget with this App.
-The App is hosted by free Google Firebase service
+The App is hosted by free Google Firebase service.